edgedb/easy-edgedb/README.md

 5. Trying to make a single string of everyone's name with `SELECT array_join(array_agg(Person.name));` isn't working.
 What's the problem?

+Up next in Chapter 13: [One of the men gives Lucy his blood again to try to save her.
+Will it be enough?](../chapter13/index.md)

 # Chapter 13 - Farewell, Lucy.
 Meet the new Lucy